sfall-team/sfall/artifacts/scripting/sfall function notes.md

 - `artFile/artId`: path to the PCX/FRM file (e.g. `art\\inven\\5mmap.frm`), or its FRM ID number (e.g. `0x7000026`, see specification of the FID format)

 **Optional arguments:**
-- `frame`: frame number, the first frame starts from zero
+- `frame`: frame number, the first frame starts at zero
 - `x/y`: offset relative to the top-left corner of the window
 - `width/height`: the new width/height to scale the image to.
 Pass -1 to either width or height to keep the aspect ratio when scaling
 - `noTransparent`: pass True to display an image without transparent background